-Intragovernmental and Non-Federal Transactions: Statement of Federal Financial Accounting Standards (SFFAS) 1, Accounting for Selected Assets and Liabilities, distinguishes between Intragovernmental and Non-Federal assets and liabilities.
+Intragovernmental and Non-Federal

+Transactions: Statement of Federal Financial Accounting Standards (SFFAS) 1, Accounting for Selected Assets and Liabilities, distinguishes between Intragovernmental and non-Federal assets and liabilities.
+Intragovernmental assets and liabilities arise from transactions among Federal entities.
 Intragovernmental assets are claims other Federal entities owe to DLA GF.
 Intragovernmental liabilities are claims DLA GF owes to other Federal entities.
-Whereas Non-Federal assets and liabilities arise from transactions with public entities.
+Whereas non-Federal assets and liabilities arise from transactions with public entities.
 The term public entities encompasses domestic and foreign persons and organizations outside the U.S. Government.
 Non-Federal assets are claims of DLA GF against public entities.
 Non-Federal liabilities are amounts that DLA GF owes to public entities.
-Currently, DLA GF is unable to accurately map its trading partners to separate Federal and Non-Federal transactions in accordance with TFM, Volume I, Part 2, Central Accounting and Reporting, Chapter 4700, Federal Entity Reporting Requirements for the Financial Report of the United States Government.
+Currently, DLA GF is unable to accurately map its trading partners to separate Intragovernmental and non-Federal transactions in accordance with Treasury Financial Manual (TFM), Volume I, Part 2, Central Accounting and Reporting, Chapter 4700, Federal Entity Reporting Requirements for the Financial Report of the United States Government.

-The DLA GF engages in transactions with other DoD and Federal entities that generate inter-DoD and intragovernmental balances; however, DLA GF is unable to reconcile and resolve differences between balances and transaction with other DoD and Federal entities in accordance with TFM 4700 and OMB Circular A-136 guidance.
-The reconciliation process is not fully implemented (refer to Note 1.C., Departures from U.S. GAAP, related to Intragovernmental/Intra-departmental and Non-Federal Transactions).
+The DLA GF engages in transactions with other DoD and Federal entities that generate inter-DoD and intragovernmental balances; however, DLA GF is unable to reconcile and resolve differences between balances and transactions with other DoD and Federal entities in accordance with OMB Circular A-136 requirements and TFM 4700 guidance.
+The reconciliation process is not fully implemented (refer to Note 1.C., Departures from U.S. GAAP, related to Intragovernmental/Intra-departmental and non-Federal Transactions).